gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Formations Guide.md

 - Gravity Blocks like Sand or Gravel will not fall if a block is broken underneath them.
 - Placing a Door on Farmland will remove the bottom half of the Door leaving the Top Half of the Door standing
 - Tilling Dirt underwater will give you Underwater Farmland

+**0.6.0 alpha (Android)**
+- Placing a slab adjacent to the world border and attempting to place a block that needs support (e.g. torches, levers, ladders) on the side of the slab will place them on the world border.
+When updating the world to infinite this will give you floating torches, levers, or ladders

+**0.8.0 alpha (Android)**
+- Cacti can grow adjacent to blocks
+- Placing Torches on the side of a block and placing a painting on the same block will overlap the painting and the torches